vacer25/ProximityBand-Arduino/README.md

 ## TODO:
 1. Make the LEDs flash in unison or some other pattern instead of on their own induvidual timers.
 2. Make the motor pulse in some preset pattern.
+3. Make the LEDs fade in and out.

 ## Technical details:
 <pre>